Daeyeon Lee (left), Oren Friedman (center) and Sergei Vinogradov (right)

 REVIEW OF NOMINATIONS AND FINALIST SELECTION

 All nominations received will be reviewed by a senior advisory committee composed of faculty from Penn Engineering and Penn Medicine.
 Up to five (5) nominations will be selected as finalists.
-If selected as a finalist, nominee(s) will be asked to present their concept to an advisory panel in late October.
-Selection and announcement of the awardee will occur in November 2023.
+If selected as a finalist, nominee(s) will be asked to present their concept to an advisory panel mid-September.
+Selection and announcement of the awardee will occur in October 2024.

 FREQUENTLY ASKED QUESTIONS